Early life of David Lynch: Art student

 After this, Lynch and Fisk planned a three-year trip to Austria, planning to study under the expressionist painter Oskar Kokoschka, who was one of Lynch's "least favorite painters".
 However, when Lynch arrived in Salzburg, he found that the artist had left, prompting him to return to America.
-Before leaving Europe, the pair travelled to Athens by train, to visit Lynch's girlfriend at the time, who was holidaying there.
+Before leaving Europe, the pair traveled to Athens by train, to visit Lynch's girlfriend at the time, who was holidaying there.
 However, when they arrived in Greece they discovered that she had already left for home; Lynch and Fisk departed for America shortly thereafter.
 Upon his return, Lynch enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia, devoting himself to painting and sculpture.
 Lynch's paintings, which were influenced by the works of Francis Bacon, were executed in oils, and following an incident in which a moth landed in a still-drying piece, he began embedding insects in his work.

 Life in Philadelphia was disturbing for Lynch, who had by this point married his pregnant girlfriend Peggy Reavey.
 The two had met in 1964, and wed in 1967, shortly before the birth of their daughter Jennifer.

 Lynch and his family spent five years living in an atmosphere of "violence, hate and filth".
 The area was rife with crime, which would later inform the tone of his work.
 Describing this period of his life, Lynch said "I saw so many things in Philadelphia I couldn't believe ...
 I saw a grown woman grab her breasts and speak like a baby, complaining her nipples hurt.
 This kind of thing will set you back".
 In Olson's David Lynch: Beautiful Dark, the author posits that this time contrasted starkly with the director's childhood in the Pacific Northwest, giving the director a "bipolar, Heaven-and-Hell vision of America" which has subsequently shaped his films.